You're reading docs for Nextly Alpha. APIs may change between releases.

 Installation

-Install the PostgreSQL adapter alongside its peer dependency:
+Install the adapter alongside the pg driver:

-@nextlyhq/adapter-postgres pg
+pnpm add @nextlyhq/adapter-postgres pg

 Configuration

-Programmatic Usage
+Programmatic usage

-import { createPostgresAdapter } from '@nextlyhq/adapter-postgres';
+import { createPostgresAdapter } from "@nextlyhq/adapter-postgres";

 const adapter = createPostgresAdapter({